hpc/charliecloud/doc/faq.rst

 Approach
 --------

-Best practice is to build a flexible MPI container using:
+Generally we recommend building a flexible MPI container using:

    a. **Libfabric** to flexibly manage process communcation over a deiverse set
       of network fabrics;